Cymmetria/honeycomb_plugins/docs/index.rst

 honeypots that run simultaneously:

 :allow_many: Allow multiple instances of this honeypot?
-:supported_os_families: To prevent OS-specific honeypots from being installed on the wrong system.
+:supported_os_families: This prevents OS-specific honeypots from being installed on the wrong system.
 Current valid values are "Linux", "Windows", "Darwin", and "All".
 :ports: Any ports this honeypot uses.
-For simple_http, you would expect port 80 here, but the service actually takes its port as a parameter.
+For simple_http, you would expect port 80, but the service actually takes its port as a parameter.
 :name: Internal service name.
 :label: Human readable name.
 :description: Full fledged description of the service.
 :conflicts_with: Specific honeypots that this one conflicts with for whatever reason.
-You don't have to fill this field in, but if you know of conflicts you could.
+You don't have to fill this field in, but if you know of conflicts you should.

 And finally, the *parameters* field describes optional and non-optional parameters that your service can receive.
 Each parameter is described as follows:

 :type: The json type of the parameter.
 :value: Parameter name.
 :label: Parameter description.
-:required: Set to *true* if nonoptional, or *false* if optional.
+:required: Set to *true* if parameter is mandatory, or *false* if optional.
 :default: Default value.

 2. Honeypot logic